Achievable logoAchievable logo

 • Investor earns $200 over the life of the bond

-The investor is receiving 4% of par ($1,000) annually, but they’re also benefiting from the difference between the purchase price and the maturity value (par).
-The extra $200 return adds to their overall return (yield), so we can assume it’s something above 4%.
+The investor receives 4% of par ($1,000) each year, and also benefits from the difference between the purchase price ($800) and the maturity value (par, $1,000).
+That extra $200 increases overall return, so the yield must be above 4%.

-In the preferred stock chapter, we discussed the current yield, which is also an important yield for bonds.
-As a reminder, the current yield is found by dividing the annual income by the market price of the security.
+As in the preferred stock chapter, current yield is found by dividing annual income by the security’s current market price.

 A $1,000 par, 4% bond bought for $800.
 What’s the current yield?